If you work in social media marketing, you have probably asked yourself this question:

 A high bounce rate indicates that people don’t want to engage with more of your content after they visit your first page.

-You’ll also want to maintain a high average time on page.
+You’ll also want to maintain a high average time on the page.

 7. Average time on page